Meghnaaryasri/UMBC-DATA606-Capstone/data/Report.md

 | **Decision Tree**    | 0.93           |
 | **Naive Bayes**      | 0.95           |

-#### 4.1.2 Model Evaluation
-- **Model Evaluation**: Assessed model performance using accuracy metrics to determine how well each model predicts the target variable.

 #### 4.1.3 Advanced Techniques
 - **Cross-validation**: Applied cross-validation to validate model performance consistently across different subsets of the dataset, ensuring the model's generalizability.